Posts

 The stories in the book, Backward and Blind (Available through Amazon ), are rooted in true events.
 Over time, the tales morph a little with each telling.
 Further, names and some pieces of the stories are adjusted to maintain privacy and to protect the identity of the individuals in the book.
 A few of the stories are yet to have endings about the featured vibrant young people.
 The entries in this blog are intended to continue the stories beyond the text and whenever possible to answer the biggest question, "Where are they now?"
 To that end, this blog is maintained with posts that update communications and interactions with former students identified in the book.
 Another goal of this blog is include a conversation about the value of teaching.
 I plan to record relevant messages and thoughts I've received from readers.
 This specific post answers common questions that arise from the stories in the text.
 Additional posts in this blog supplement...

-Update on a Swimmer Story
+Update on a Swimmer Story featured in "Backward and Blind"

 Image